 This draft Bill is now almost exactly 27 years old.
+Almost three decades!

-The records show that up to this year, only three Caricom countries: Belize, Barbados and Jamaica had enacted specific sexual harassment legislation while St Lucia and the Bahamas have been known to make it a criminal offence embodied in broader legislative packages.
+The records also show that up to this year, only three Caricom countries: Belize, Barbados and Jamaica had enacted specific sexual harassment legislation while St Lucia and the Bahamas have been known to make it a criminal offence embodied in broader legislative packages.

-The purpose of this Consultation is to address this shortcoming in so far as Trinidad and Tobago is concerned: to give consideration to the Draft Workplace Policy on Sexual Harassment developed by this Ministry
+The purpose of this Consultation is to address this shortcoming in so far as Trinidad and Tobago is concerned: to give consideration to the Draft Workplace Policy on Sexual Harassment developed by this Ministry.

-"All forms of Sexual Harassment in the employment, education or training environment should be declared unlawful.
 This Draft Sexual Harassment Policy is designed to prevent, prohibit and address sexual harassment at all levels in the workplace.
 It seeks to develop a social construct to change and expand the scope of the industrial relations framework in Trinidad and Tobago, to promote ethical workplace practices and thereby eliminate all forms of sexual harassment.